 I don't recommend any pesticides because you'll be planting edible foods there, and that's just not healthy for anyone.

 The Lasagna Gardener tells us to layer wet newspapers over the area to be planted...
 Pile on various type of materials you would use for compost...
 Grass and weeds need sunlight to grow..
 By blocking sun rays the grass will die and enrich your soil.
 Its a natural fertilizer..
 Its best to prepare the area you want to use in the fall of the year because by spring its all ready to go, but anytime will actually work...
 No tilling necessary.
 Read books by Ruth Stout to learn more..
 Also, a book called the Lasagna Gardener...
 Best of luck..

 I second the "lasagna garden" wholeheartedly...it is a great method.
 I used cardboard instead of newspaper and left it on over the winter, and by spring I had a perfect area of dead grass where I wanted to plant!!
-I don't think that you need to leave it on all winter though--a few weeks should do the trick!

 I'd like to know what's the best way to kill grass with bleach.
 Someone suggested bleach and a little dish soap?
 What is the ratio?
 Can anyone help?

 I don't think bleach and soap will kill grass.
 At least it hasn't for me.
 If you want to kill grass use vinegar.
 I have a garden sprayer I fill with vinegar 100% and use that to spray weeds, grass and moss.